 - In addition to the recognition and prestige of having an award-winning book, Finalists and Winners will also receive the following:

-- A listing in the Next Generation Indie Book Awards Catalog which will be distributed to thousands of book buyers, media, and others!
+- Winners will be listed in the Next Generation Indie Book Awards Catalog which will be distributed to thousands of book buyers, media, and others!

 - Exposure for a full year at www.IndieBookAwards.com as a Winner or Finalist.

-- Invitation to attend the Gala Awards Ceremony at a world famous landmark in New York City.
+- Invitation to attend the Gala Awards Reception held at a world famous landmark in New York City.